freebsd/freebsd-quarterly/2020q1/sysctlmibinfo2.md

 the root node and each subtree represents an audio device.

-Obviously sysctlmibinfo2 benefits of the features of sysctlinfo: handles nodes up to CTL\_MANAME levels, supports _capability mode_, seeking a node by its name (avoiding to explore the MIB just to find the corresponding OID), gets all info about a node in a time, manages a name with a NULL level or expanded with an input for the sysctl handler.
+Obviously sysctlmibinfo2 benefits of the features of sysctlinfo: handles nodes up to CTL\_MAXNAME levels, supports _capability mode_, seeking a node by its name (avoiding to explore the MIB just to find the corresponding OID), gets all info about a node in a time, manages a name with a NULL level or expanded with an input for the sysctl handler.